Shop

 The barrels themselves are often similar to the ones used for bourbon production, explains Yancey, “[But] it is the mezcal’s sugar source and how it is processed by roasting that imparts the strikingly different sensory characteristics from bourbon barrels.”
 Mainly, a distinctive smokiness.

-According to Yancey, the flavor profile they’re looking for in the finished beer helps them determine whether mezcal barrels are right for the project.
-For example, for Taxman Brewing’s projects involving its Belgian-style ales, “We prefer a fairly smoky character in the mezcal that was aged in barrels,” says Yancey, meaning mezcal barrels worked well.
+According to Yancey, the flavor profile they sought in the finished beer helped them determine whether mezcal barrels were the right choice for the project.
+For example, for Taxman Brewing’s projects involving its Belgian-style ales, “We preferred a fairly smoky character in the mezcal that aged in barrels,” says Yancey, meaning mezcal barrels worked well.

 What Styles of Beer Would Age Well in Mezcal Barrels?

-Bourbon barrels are often used to complement the boozy character of strong ales, tart fruity lambics, and stouts with a roasted chocolate, coffee, or nutty profile.
+Brewers often use bourbon barrels to complement the boozy character of strong ales, tart fruity lambics, and stouts with a roasted chocolate, coffee, or nutty profile.

 When it comes to aging beer in mezcal barrels, Karm thinks of “mellower, lighter beers that could showcase the sometimes delicate flavors” that mezcal adds.

-Taxman Brewing currently sticks to only aging the brewery’s Belgian tripel, Exemption, in mezcal barrels. “[But] I bet a barleywine aged in mezcal would be interesting,” says Yancey.
+Taxman Brewing aged the brewery’s Belgian tripel, Exemption, in mezcal barrels. “[But] I bet a barleywine aged in mezcal would be interesting,” says Yancey.

 What Are Some Mezcal Barrel-Aged Beers to Try?